-September chipping will take place between September 12 and September 23, 2022.
+January Chipping will take place between January 17 and January 27, 2023.
 This two-week service window is required due to the logistics required for planning chipping routes and the high volume of properties served.
-We ask that all residents have their brush piles ready by the specified deadline (September 11th, 2022), regardless of when the chipping actually occurs, for LAHCFD to be able to provide this no-cost service to all participants in a timely and efficient manner.
+We ask that all residents have their brush piles ready by the specified deadlines (January 16, 2023), regardless of when the chipping actually occurs, for LAHCFD to be able to provide this no-cost service to all participants in a timely and efficient manner.
 You can select that chips be left on your property or hauled away.
 If you opt to keep the chips, to comply with safety measures, you may only keep debris chipped from your property.
 YOUR NAME, EMAIL, PHONE, ADDRESS, SIGNATURE must be submitted on the online authorization form or included on the mailed CARD to receive Services.

 Please use the notes section of the registration card or the online registration process to provide relevant information that can assist us in providing chipping services (i.e., gates must be unlocked; driveway is difficult to find/maneuver; pile locations; etc.).
 We will try to accommodate resident requests and will reach out to you directly to coordinate.

 Return Your Brush Chipping Card

 |January 17 - January 27, 2023||January 3, 2023||January 16, 2023|